 The commission due to the real estate agent can be a fixed amount or a percentage of the sale price of the property.
-Most real estate agencies operating in Portugal define their commission as a percentage of the sale price and the market trend is currently 5% of the price.
+Most real estate agencies operating in Portugal define their commission as a percentage of the sale price.
 VAT will be added to the commission.